amarh/openPLM/trunk/docs/en/devel/modules/fileformats.rst

 ====================================================================
-:mod:`cadformats` --- Simple module to test if a file is a CAD file
+:mod:`fileformats` --- Simple module to test if a file is a CAD file
 ====================================================================

-.. automodule:: plmapp.cadformats
+.. automodule:: plmapp.fileformats
     :members:
     :show-inheritance:
     :undoc-members: